contributed by Nigel Coutts

 5. Some projects are just not possible

 It can be hard to say no to a project but some are just not feasible.
-A classic example is the student who wants to design a better tennis racquet by selecting the right mix of shape and materials.
-The problem is that the modern tennis racquet uses high tech composites and even with million dollar R&D budgets the differences between one design and the next is hard to prove.
+A classic example is a student who wants to design a better tennis racquet by selecting the right mix of shapes and materials.
+The problem is that the modern tennis racquet uses high tech composites and even with million-dollar R&D budgets the differences between one design and the next is hard to prove.

 7. Too many changes

 One of the challenges for some students has been the ever-changing project.
 They select one topic, discover they don’t like it, or encounter a problem they can’t easily solve and change to another topic.
 A week later and the process repeats.
 Setting a definite deadline after which there can be no changes is important.
 In the end, the students work out that they have to make their ideas work.